EmbodiedSAM: Online Segment Any 3D Thing in Real Time: Experiment

 Since zero-shot methods like SAM3D do not require training.
 To fairly compare them with learnable methods, we further evaluate the models in Table \ref{tab1} on SceneNN and 3RScan without finetuning.
 This benchmark, shown in Table \ref{tab2}, validates the generalization ability of different methods.

-We also compare with online 3D instance segmentation methods in Table \ref{tab3}.
+Finally, we compare with online 3D instance segmentation methods in Table \ref{tab3}.
 Following previous works~\cite{liu2022ins,xu2024memory}, we train different methods on ScanNet training set and evaluate them on ScanNet validate set and SceneNN.

-Finally, we evaluate the open-vocabulary 3D instance segmentation ability on the 198 categories of ScanNet200 in Table \ref{tab4}.
-Since ESAM outputs class-agnostic 3D masks, there are two methods to extend it to open-vocabulary 3D segmentation.
-The first is to feed the class-agnostic 3D masks to open-vocabulary mask classification model like OpenMask3D~\cite{takmaz2023openmask3d}, which is adopted in the code of SAI3D~\cite{yin2023sai3d}.
-The second is to adopt open-vocabulary 2D segmentation model to acquire the category labels for each 2D mask.
-Since there is one-to-one correspondence between 3D mask and 2D mask in ESAM, we can acquire the category labels for each 3D mask accordingly.
-Here we follow SAI3D to adopt the first method and compare with it.